(LAST REVISED — September 11, 1017)

 Section 1 - Executive Committee

-There shall be an Executive Committee composed of the Chairperson (who shall chair the Committee), Vice Chairperson, Secretary, immediate past Chairperson of the Board, if available, and such additional appointees by the Chairperson of the Board from among the Chairpersons of the Standing Committees of the Board as shall be no fewer in number than four nor greater than five.
+There shall be an Executive Committee composed of the Board Chair (who shall chair the Committee), Vice Chair, Secretary, immediate past Chair of the Board, if available, and such additional appointees by the Chair of the Board from among the Chairpersons of the Standing Committees of the Board so that the total Executive Committee membership will be no fewer in number than four nor greater than five.
 If any of the persons so eligible to serve as members of the Executive Committee are unable or unwilling to serve, the Chairperson may appoint another person to serve in his or her place.
 To the extent permitted by law, the Committee may take action on behalf of the Board on any emergent matter requiring an immediate decision between regularly scheduled meetings.
 At the next regular meeting of the Board, the Executive Committee shall report its decisions to the full Board.
 Any three members of the Executive Committee shall constitute a quorum thereof.

 Section 2 - Standing Committees